 Poe Dameron, roguish, handsome and dashing, strides with a cocky swagger onto the bridge of the Raddus, the Resistance flagship.
-His vibrant orange flightsuit clashes with the cold sterility of the bridge’s clean, pale surfaces and technical displays.
+His vibrant orange flight suit clashes with the cold sterility of the bridge’s clean, pale surfaces and technical displays.

-General Leia Organa, leader of the Resistance and all-round stonecold badass, turns to her arrogant lead pilot as he approaches.
+General Leia Organa, leader of the Resistance and all-round stone-cold badass, turns to her arrogant lead pilot as he approaches.
 “Thank you for listening to me, Commander,” she says.
 “By abandoning your mission to destroy the Dreadnought, you saved lives and allowed us to escape with our full bomber wing intact.”

 “You’re welcome, General,” Poe says.
-“Even though the Dreadnought represented an incredibly powerful mobile weapons platform with which the First Order could wipe out our small fleet, it seems sensible to leave it intact despite the opportunity we had to destroy it.”
+“Even though the Dreadnought was an incredibly powerful mobile weapons platform with which the First Order could wipe out our small fleet, it seems sensible to leave it intact despite the opportunity we had to destroy it.”

 Leia nods.
-“The important thing, the most important thing, is to preserve life, and save the people we love,” she says.
-“That’s an important lesson which I now have chance to teach you verbally.”
+“The important thing, the most important thing, is to preserve life, and to save the people we love,” she says.
+“That’s an important lesson which I now have the chance to teach you verbally.”

 Poe seems confused.
-“Well, I mean, you allowed me to launch our full bomber wing, despite how slowly they move and despite the fact they lack independent hyperdrives, a feature on all of our other attack craft.
+“Well, I mean, you allowed me to launch our full bomber wing, despite how slowly they move and despite the fact that they lack independent hyperdrives, which is a feature on all of our other attack craft.
 So it seems contradictory for you to then abort that mission as I was literally dodging enemy fire barely ten metres above the surface of the Dreadnought.
 Honestly, it’s a miracle I managed to escape at all.”

 Leia sits down at the command console.
-“Poe, I know you’re the leader of the Resistance Fighter Wing, Poe, and my direct subordinate, but I prefer to explain my general strategy to you after we engage with the enemy, rather than before.
+“Poe, I know you’re the leader of the Resistance Fighter Wing, and my direct subordinate, but I prefer to explain my general strategy to you after we engage with the enemy, rather than before.
 That way, if you defy me, I can demean and demote you in front of your friends and colleagues.”

 Poe stares hopelessly at BB-8, but the droid offers no assistance.
 “So, to be clear, General, we knew the First Order was coming, and that they were bringing a Dreadnought, so we concocted a complex plan involving prank-calling Hux, and fitting a high-speed disposable booster engine to my X-Wing ahead of time, followed by me attacking the Dreadnought single-handed and banking on the fact that they wouldn’t launch fighter cover?”